tarikalim/Blog-App/readme.md

 # BlogNest

-This project is a attempt to develop moduler full stack web application with Flask framework.
-The project is a blog application that allows users to create, read, update, and delete blog posts.
-Backend developed using RESful API principle and frontend developed using HTML, CSS, and JavaScript.
+**BlogNest** is a modular full-stack web application developed using the Flask framework.
+This project is a blog application that allows users to create, read, update, and delete blog posts.
+The backend is built following RESTful API principles, while the frontend uses HTML, CSS, and JavaScript.

 ## Technologies Used

-Backend:
+### Backend:
 - Python
 - Flask
 - SQLAlchemy